top of page

 Is the route to the building entrance stable, firm and slip-resistant?

-Yes. slip hazard does go up slightly with snow but our building management takes care of snow removal daily.
+Yes.
+Slip hazard does go up slightly with snow but our building management takes care of snow removal daily.

 Is the route at least 36 inches wide?